chris-cmsoft/nibbler/README.md

 Teams can configure feeding schedules from the UI.
 When a schedule is due, Laravel's scheduler should add a feed job to the queue.
 The queue worker then processes that job and applies the feeding behavior to the pet.

+Feeding jobs should take three minutes of real time to complete.
+Instead of adding all calories at once, a job should increment the pet's calorie counter a little bit every few seconds and broadcast those updates to the frontend as it works.
+In the product metaphor this avoids gluttony, but the main purpose is to showcase longer-running queue jobs and make their progress visible in the UI.

+Because each feeding job occupies a worker for the full three minutes, other pets should wait for food when the queue is backed up.
+Scaling up queue workers should make that waiting time shrink, giving the demo a concrete way to show how worker capacity affects queued work.

 This flow is intentionally part of the demo: users should be able to see that scheduled work and queued work are separate steps that cooperate to keep the pets cared for.

 ## Realtime Collaboration